-The collection is comprised of eight rare 78 rpm shellac records of Native American chant recordings.
-Recorded in the early 1950s by Manuel Archuleta, the first Native American in the United States to own his own record label, the chants preserve the songs and dances from several Southwestern pueblos, including the Hopi, Zuni, and San Juan peoples.
+The collection is comprised of eight rare 78 rpm shellac records of Native American chants and songs.
+Recorded in the early 1950s by Manuel Archuleta, the first Native American in the United States to own his own record label, the chants preserve the songs and dances from the Navajo and several Southwestern pueblos, including the Hopi, Zuni, and San Juan peoples.

 - [late 1940s]

 Language of Materials

 The collection is open for research.
 The records have been digitized, and access copies are available on-site.

 The collection is subject to all copyright laws.
 Transmission or reproduction of materials protected by copyright, beyond that allowed by fair use, requires the researcher to obtain permission of copyright holders.

 In the late 1940s, a San Juan Pueblo Indian from Gallup, New Mexico, Manuel Archuleta, or Tse-We Ant-Yen (Rain God), used his life savings to launch Tom Tom Records.
 It would be the first Native-owned record label.
 A stock and file clerk at the Albuquerque Indian School by day, Archuleta supplemented his incoming by lecturing about American Indian music at the University of New Mexico and signing traditional songs at public schools.

 Distributed primarily in the Southwest, Tom Tom's releases - originally on 78-rpm discs and later collected as a pair of twelve-inch albums, "Indian Chants, Volumes 1 and 2" - are remembered more for their historic importance than their commercial success.

 Source: Heartbeat, Warble, and the Electric Powwow: American Indian Music

 0.25 Linear Feet (1 box; 8 items)